sanathaniel/msa/conference/MSA2025/CFP.markdown

 <p>More broadly, we hope that discussion of material infrastructure like buildings and bridges, public utility grids, systems of technological communication, roads and highways, shipping and trade routes, large-scale environmental interventions, and climate-control schemes will interface with materialist analysis of symbolic infrastructures.
 Such infrastructure include networks of collaboration (i.e., salons, bookstores, magazines), broader economic development, imperial and post-imperial order, and intellectual exchange on both intimate and anonymous registers that impacted twentieth- and twenty-first century cultural production.
 It can be taken even more abstractly.
 Infrastructure speaks to questions of affective patterns, psychic organization and brain structures, historical configurations of gender, sexuality, and race, media ecologies, and the infrastructural affordances of aesthetic form as such.</p>

-<p>The 2025 conference will feature keynote speakers, film screenings, excursions, organized panels, seminars, roundtables, workshops, and streams of interdisciplinary panels arranged by the MSA’s Special Interest Groups (SIGs) and the local organizing committee.
+<p>The 2025 conference will feature keynote speakers, excursions, organized panels, seminars, roundtables, workshops, and streams of interdisciplinary panels arranged by the MSA’s Special Interest Groups (SIGs) and the local organizing committee.</p>

-The conference organizers for MSA Chicago 2025 invite proposals for:</p>
+<p>The conference organizers for MSA Chicago 2025 invite proposals for:</p>

 <strong>